lindseyl1/Banking-System/README.md

 # Banking-System
-This program simulates a banking system with privacy precautions and mathematical reasoning.
+This program simulates a banking system using C++ with privacy precautions and mathematical reasoning.